richmahn/en_tn/2co/08/intro.md

 ##### The use of paradox #####

-This is a statement that seems absurd and appears to contradict itself.
-A paradox occurs in this chapter: having joy in affliction.
-Most people do not think that they will rejoice in difficulty.
+A paradox is a seemingly absurd statement that appears to contradict itself, but it is not absurd.
+This sentence in 8:2 is a paradox: "the abundance of their joy and the extremity of their poverty have produced great riches of generosity."
+In 8:3 Paul explains how their poverty produced riches.
 Paul also uses riches and poverty in other paradoxes.

 ## Links: ##